evie404/hugo-blog/content/posts/building-intentionality.md

 I want to replicate this intentionality for life in general.
 Most immediately, I want to try to structure my days into smaller, intentional blocks.
-Blocks like: sort out health insurance PCP, securing Home Assistant to make the iOS app work, or setup automated testing setup for a personal project.
+Blocks like: sort out health insurance PCP, securing Home Assistant to make the iOS app work, or setup automated testing for a personal project.
 I'm basically just making calendar blocks for myself, and maybe it'll work, or it won't.
-I'll try different techniques like pomodoro and share my results.
+Either way, I'll try different techniques like pomodoro and share my results.
 Thanks for reading.